• Skip to primary navigation

 Home / Dermatology / Dermatologist without referral

-Do you need a referral to see a dermatologist?
+Do I need a referral to see a dermatologist?

 This article dives into whether you need a referral to see a dermatologist or not, the average waiting time, the price range and gives you a more affordable alternative with virtual care.